monkseal/babyweeks-phx-liveview/README.md

 # Babyweeks

 This is a demo application of Elixir Phoneix LiveView it computes a baby's age in weeks.
+The app is currently deployed on Heroku here: [babyweeks.herokuapp.com](https://babyweeks.herokuapp.com)

 # Local development